The Emergence of Cognition and Computation: A Physicalistic Perspective: Cognition: a key component in the evolutionary toolbox

+This is a ``first order'' Fuchsian equation~\cite{larson-edwards-calculus} which, for instance, can be solved with the {\em Frobenius method}~\cite{arfken05}.
+The solution is

+which indicates an exponention growth in dissipation and amount of resource as long as there are no further constraints.

+If we identify certain interfaces with biological entities, we arrive at a type of biological evolution driven by physical processes, specifically energy dissipation.
+This idea has been explored in recent research by Jeremy L. England, Nikolay Perunov, and Robert A. Marsland~\cite{England_2013,England_2015,England-PhysRevX.6.021036}.

-How does computation come into this picture?
-Actually, quite straightforwardly, if we are willing to continue this speculative path: systems which compute can serve as, and even construct and produce, better interfaces for energy dissipation than systems without algorithmics.
-Thus, through mutation, that is trial-and-error driven by random walks through roaming configurations and state space, the universe, and in particular, self-reproducing agents and units, have learned to compute.
-This is, essentially, a scenario for the emergence of mathematics and of universal computation.
+The emergence of computation is relevant to this picture, and its connection is relatively straightforward if we continue to explore this speculative path.
+Systems capable of computation can serve as, or even construct and produce, interfaces that are better suited for energy dissipation than those without algorithmic abilities.
+Through the process of mutation and trial-and-error driven by random walks through roaming configurations and state space, the universe, self-reproducing agents, and units have learned to compute.
+This process, in essence, is a scenario for the emergence of mathematics and universal computation.
+Once universal computation is achieved ``the sky'' or rather recursion theory is the limit~\cite{Smullyan1993-SMURTF,book:486992}.

-One could go one step further and speculate that the perception and representation of the self; that is, self-awareness and consciousness, emerged in the same way: driven to dissipate -- that is, in moralistic terms, use and waste -- as much energy as possible.
-As depicted somewhat ironically in Fig.~\ref{2017-ptuc-f}, computation, mathematics, the human mind, emerge as -- and have evolved because of, and are still driven by -- mere facilities and vehicles for optimal heat exchange.
-Stated differently, the universe attempts to ``perceive'' and ``understand'' itself better; the goal being optimized ``self-digestion;'' that is, dissipation of energy. \ifws
+By developing computational abilities, systems can optimize their interfaces for energy dissipation, leading to more efficient and effective energy transfer and dissipation.
+Therefore, computation is an essential factor in the evolution of complex systems, providing them with a powerful tool for adapting to their environment and improving their fitness over time.

+Taking this speculation further, one could suggest that self-awareness and consciousness emerged in a similar way, driven by the imperative to dissipate or ``use and realize and burn'' to one's own advantage as much energy or as many resources as possible.
+In other words, the ability to perceive and represent the self may have evolved as a means of optimizing energy transfer and dissipation.

+Consciousness, then, could be seen as a product of the same evolutionary forces that led to the emergence of more efficient interfaces for energy dissipation.
+As systems became more complex and better able to manipulate their environment, the ability to perceive and understand their own actions and their consequences became increasingly important for optimizing energy use and dissipation.
+This process could have culminated in the emergence of computation aka recursion, self-referentiality, self-awareness and consciousness, which are now seen as not only defining features but also limitations of human cognition and experience~\cite{chaitin3,calude:02,Yanofsky2016,Yanofsky-BSL:9051621,Yanofsky-object}.